Pelvic Floor Repair in Thailand Your guide to cost, top specialists & hospitals

 When Can You Return to Work and Exercise?

-Light desk work is usually possible within two weeks.
-Walking from day one.
-Avoid lifting anything heavier than a few kilograms for six weeks.
-Pelvic floor exercises and graduated return to physical activity should be guided by your surgeon and physiotherapist.
+Light desk work is usually possible within two weeks, and walking from day one.
+After laparoscopic sacrocolpopexy the small abdominal wounds and a longer fatigue window can push that out by a few days compared with a simple vaginal colporrhaphy.
+Avoid lifting anything heavier than a few kilograms for six weeks regardless of technique.1 Pelvic floor exercises and graduated return to physical activity should be guided by your surgeon and physiotherapist.

 When Will You See Final Results?